ami-ryu/DailyAlgorithm/Linked List/README.md

 3. Circular Linked List

 ## 1. Singly Linked List
-The simplest form of linked lists is a singly linked list.

 Singly Linked Lists contain nodes which have a data field as well as 'next' field, which pionts to the next node in line of nodes.

 ### Operations